7 Remarkable Facts and Proven Benefits of Horopito (New Zealand Pepper Tree)

 Horopito is internationally recognised for its effectiveness against fungal and yeast infections, particularly Candida albicans.

-• Candida & Thrush: Helps manage yeast overgrowth linked to oral thrush, vaginal thrush, and gut candida.
+• Horopito for Candida & Thrush: It helps manage yeast overgrowth linked to oral thrush, vaginal thrush, and gut candida.
+It is known as a natural candida treatment without antibiotics.
+Many people look into horopito for vaginal thrush natural relief

 • Skin Fungal Infections: Effective against ringworm, athlete’s foot, jock itch, and fungal nail infections.